weberjn/jBM/README.md

 # jBM - Online Bookmark Manager

-jBM is a Java Web Application to collect your bookmarks online.
+jBM is a *Jakarta* Web Application to collect your bookmarks online.
 Data is stored in PostgreSQL.

 Add bookmarks with a bookmarklet, the web gui or an Android app.